Blackboard Achieve is only available to clients with the Blackboard Achieve license.

 Point to a bar in the histogram for more details.

-The first two numbers in the details show the range of elements represented on the Y axis.
+Using interval notation, the first two numbers in the details show the range of elements represented on the Y axis.
 This range starts at the first number and is up to but doesn't include the second number.
 For example, [30, 35) means that the bar range includes 30, 31, 32, 33, and 34.
 The bar doesn't include 35.